Moss Vale

 Moss Vale is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Moss Vale, as per the latest Census evaluation, 86.8% of dwellings were houses with 13.2% being other types such as semi-detached homes, apartments, and 'other' dwellings.
+The dwelling structure in Moss Vale, as per the latest Census, consisted of 86.8% houses and 13.2% other dwellings (semi-detached, apartments, 'other' dwellings).
 This compares to Regional NSW's 82.6% houses and 17.4% other dwellings.
-Home ownership in Moss Vale was at 39.9%, similar to Regional NSW, with mortgaged dwellings at 32.3% and rented ones at 27.8%.
-The median monthly mortgage repayment in the area was $2,000, higher than Regional NSW's average of $1,733.
-The median weekly rent figure in Moss Vale was recorded at $400, compared to Regional NSW's $330.
-Nationally, Moss Vale's mortgage repayments exceed the Australian average of $1,863, while rents are higher than the national figure of $375.
+Home ownership in Moss Vale was at 39.9%, similar to Regional NSW.
+The remaining dwellings were either mortgaged (32.3%) or rented (27.8%).
+The median monthly mortgage repayment in the area was $2,000, higher than the Regional NSW average of $1,733.
+The median weekly rent figure was recorded at $400, compared to Regional NSW's $330.
+Nationally, Moss Vale's mortgage repayments were higher than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing